 Everything Old Is New Again

 Some researchers, such as Dr. Leonard Keene Hirschberg, A.M., M.D. of Johns Hopkins, believe that the potential of colloidal silver is just beginning to be discovered.
-Unlike antibiotics, which are specific only to bacteria, Colloidal Silver disables certain enzymes needed by anaerobic bacteria, viruses, yeasts, and fungus resulting in the destruction of these enzymes.
-A further indication is that these bacteria cannot develop a resistance to silver, as they do with antibiotics, because silver attacks their food source, rather than them directly
+Unlike antibiotics, which are specific only to bacteria, Colloidal Silver disables certain enzymes needed by anaerobic bacteria, viruses, yeasts, and fungus, destroying them.
+A further indication is that these bacteria cannot develop a resistance to silver, as they do with antibiotics, because silver attacks their food source rather than them directly

 In fact, Colloidal Silver is experiencing a well-deserved resurgence in use and research, proving once again the old adage that “There’s nothing new under the sun.”